 - two primary and one secondary documents.

 These documents together must show:

-- Evidence of change of name, if you have changed your name and it is different to the documents presented.
+- evidence of change of name, if you have changed your name and it is different from the documents presented.

 Primary evidence of identity

 All primary evidence of identity documents must be in hard copy/physical format or presented with a hard copy/physical document.

 - a current Australian passport or one that has expired within the previous three years

 - a current New Zealand passport (where the Australian visa cannot be verified)